 Dr. Randy Bertolas is a geography professor and chair of the History, Politics, and Geography Department at Wayne State College.
 Before teaching at WSC, he taught high school algebra and earth science and coached wrestling and baseball in New York.

-His awards include the Excellence in Teaching Award at the University at Buffalo, New York (1993), AAG Outstanding Ph.D.
-Dissertation Award (1997), Professor of the Year by the WSC Student Senate (2005), the NCGE Distinguished Teaching Achievement Award (2006) and Distinguished Mentor Award (2018), the Pi Gamma Mu National Award of Excellence (2008), Professor of the Year by the WSC Student Senate (2009), Gildersleeve-Stoddard-Stone GeoEducator Award (2011) and the Paul Beck Award for Outstanding Social Sciences Educator in Nebraska (2012).
+Honors include the Excellence in Teaching Award from the State University of New York at Buffalo (1993), AAG Outstanding Ph.D.
+Dissertation Award (1997), WSC Student Senate Professor of the Year (2005, 2009), the NCGE Distinguished Teaching Achievement Award (2006) and Distinguished Mentor Award (2018), the Pi Gamma Mu Award of Excellence (2008) and Hall of Fame Induction (2017), the Gildersleeve-Stoddard-Stone Award for Service to Geography Education (2011), and the Paul Beck Award as Outstanding Social Sciences Educator in Nebraska (2012).
 In 2018, Dr. Bertolas received both the State Nebraska Bank & Trust Teaching Excellence Award and the Nebraska State College System Teaching Excellence Award.